 - A To insure a more efficient and stable work force, an employee may be designated a successful bidder no more than nine (9) times during the duration of this Agreement unless such bid: - A1 is to a job in a higher wage level; - A2 is due to elimination or reposting of the employee's duty assignment; or - A3 enables an employee to become assigned to a station closer to the employee's place of residence.
-It is the responsibility of the employee bidding to notify management that the employee is bidding "closer to home." - B In the Mail Handler Craft, Vacant Craft Duty Assignments Will Be Posted for Bid as Follows: - B1 Full-time and part-time fixed schedule employees will only bid for vacant assignments within their own category. - B2 Full-time employees may apply for residual vacancies in the part-time fixed schedule category, and selection from such applicants shall be based on senior employee meeting the qualification standards. - B3 All vacant or newly established craft duty assignments shall be posted for employees eligible to bid within 10 days after a determination has been made that the position is not to be reverted.
-If a vacant duty assignment has not been posted within 30 days, the installation head or the installation head's designee shall advise the Union in writing, of the reasons the position is being withheld and the anticipated length of time such position will remain vacant.
-If the vacant assignment is reverted, a notice shall be posted within 10 days advising of the action taken and the reasons therefore.
+It is the responsibility of the employee bidding to notify management that the employee is bidding "closer to home."

+- B In the Mail Handler Craft, Vacant Craft Duty Assignments Will Be Posted for Bid as Follows: - B1 Full-time and part-time fixed schedule employees will only bid for vacant assignments within their own category. - B2 Full-time employees may apply for residual vacancies in the part-time fixed schedule category, and selection from such applicants shall be based on senior employee meeting the qualification standards. - B3 All vacant or newly established craft duty assignments shall be posted for employees eligible to bid.
+Vacant duty assignments will be posted within 28 days of the date the assignment becomes vacant unless a determination has been made that the position is to be reverted.
+If the vacant assignment is reverted, a notice shall be posted within that same 28 day period advising of the action taken and the reasons therefore.
 In addition, a copy of the notice shall be provided to the appropriate Union representative.